 Law students tend to write their papers, comments, and notes on current legal topics pertaining to their course materials.
 With a lack of course coverage of reproductive rights and justice, students need an outside incentive to dedicate their time and attention to research and writing in this field of study.
 To incentivize and inspire student scholarship, LSRJ annually awards three student authors the Sarah Weddington Writing Prize for New Student Scholarship in Reproductive Rights Law.

-Law Students for Reproductive Justice (LSRJ), in collaboration with the Center for Reproductive Rights, is please to announce the winners of the eighth annual Sarah Weddington Writing Prize for New Student Scholarship in Reproductive Rights.
+Law Students for Reproductive Justice, in collaboration with the Center for Reproductive Rights and the Center on Reproductive Rights and Justice at Berkeley Law, is pleased to announce the Call for Submissions for the eleventh annual Sarah Weddington Writing Prize for New Student Scholarship in Reproductive Rights.

-First place: Kathryn Benedict, J.D. candidate (’14 Columbia Law School) for “When Might Does Not Create Religious Rights: For-Profit Corporations' Employees and the Contraceptive Coverage Mandate”
+First place: Kathryn Benedict, J.D. (’14 Columbia Law School) for “When Might Does Not Create Religious Rights: For-Profit Corporations' Employees and the Contraceptive Coverage Mandate” (published by the Columbia Journal of Gender & Law, Volume 26, No. 1)

 Second place: Katherine Jacob, J.D. (’12 Case Western Reserve University School of Law) for "Laying in [Wait]: Pregnancy Support Lessons from the Brehon Laws”

-Third place: Laurah Samuels, J.D. candidate (’13 Columbia Law School) for “Mifepristone Protocol Legislation: The Anti-choice Movement's Disingenuous Method of Attack on the Reproductive Rights of Women and How Courts Should Respond”
+Third place: Laurah Samuels, J.D. (’13 Columbia Law School) for “Mifepristone Protocol Legislation: The Anti-choice Movement's Disingenuous Method of Attack on the Reproductive Rights of Women and How Courts Should Respond” (published by the Columbia Journal of Gender & Law, Volume 26, No.2)

-Honorable mention: Lauren Goldsmith, J.D. candidate (’13 University of California, Berkeley School of Law) for “Redefining Viability: Why the State Must Ensure Viable Alternatives to Pregnancy and Motherhood”
+Honorable mention: Lauren Goldsmith, J.D. (’13 University of California, Berkeley School of Law) for “Redefining Viability: Why the State Must Ensure Viable Alternatives to Pregnancy and Motherhood” (published by the Cardozo Journal of Law & Gender, Volume 20)

 Theme: "Legislating Stereotypes: Reproductive Rights Rollback in the States."